rparige/MachineLearning/AssignmentRMDFinal.md

-# Predict How well People Workout With Dumbbells!
+# Predict How Well People Workout With Dumbbells!
 Rao Parige
 December 2014